Agoric/documentation/main/zoe/guide/README.md

    return.
 8. You send your escrow receipt to the swap as a matching offer.
-9. The offer matches and both of our payout promises resolve to [ERTP payments](TODO), mine to the five wool that I wanted, and yours to the three bricks that you wanted.
+9. The offer matches and both of our payout promises resolve to [ERTP payments](../../ertp/guide/mint.html#payments), mine to the five wool that I wanted, and yours to the three bricks that you wanted.
 Success!